The Obama administration is waging war on Christianity. Somehow, the networks haven't seen this as newsworthy.

 On Jan.
 31, Fox News correspondent Ed Henry raised the issue with Obama spokesman Jay Carney, who spewed nonsense about how their policy "strikes the appropriate balance between respecting religious beliefs and increasing access to important preventive services."
 After the exchange, anchor Megyn Kelly summarized, "This is turning into a big deal."
 But the big three networks were asleep for 15 days.

 Team Obama's hostility went even further.
 On Feb.
 3, it was revealed the Army's Office of the Chief of Chaplains sent an email to senior Army chaplains advising them not to read Archbishop Timothy Broglio's hard-hitting letter from the pulpit.
+In the letter, Broglio insisted, "It is a blow to a freedom that you have fought to defend and for which you have seen your buddies fall in battle."

 John McHugh, Obama's secretary of the army, agreed before Sunday masses that it was a mistake to stop the reading of the Archbishop's letter, but the line "We cannot — we will not — comply with this unjust law" was removed at McHugh's suggestion.